getgrav/grav-theme-resume/README.md

 animation: fadeInDown
 ```

 You can animate each element.
-You can check available animations [here](https://daneden.github.io/animate.css/).
+Check available animations [here](https://daneden.github.io/animate.css/).

+## Skills

+Skills layout is designed to showcase your most important skills.
+To check example page, go to: **user/pages/left/design-skills/skills.md**.